tersesystems/terse-logback/README.md

 Semantically, a log entry typically has multiple pieces of information associated with it, described as "high cardinality" by observability geeks.
 Structured logging means that the cardinality goes from "closed" -- you can only log things that you have defined fields for -- to "open", where you can add arbitrary fields and objects to your log entry as long as it's JSON.

-Structured logging means that you can add more logstashMarkerContext to logs and do more with them without having to do regexes.
+Structured logging means that you can add more logstashContext to logs and do more with them without having to do regexes.
 As [Honeycomb](https://honeycomb.io) [describes it]( https://www.honeycomb.io/blog/you-could-have-invented-structured-logging/):

-> Structured logging is really all about giving yourself — and your team — a logging API to help you provide consistent logstashMarkerContext in events.
+> Structured logging is really all about giving yourself — and your team — a logging API to help you provide consistent logstashContext in events.
 An unstructured logger accepts strings.
 A structured logger accepts a map, hash, or dictionary that describes all the attributes you can think of for an event.

 Logs are [different from events](https://www.honeycomb.io/blog/how-are-structured-logs-different-from-events/).
 All events can be represented as logs, but not all logs are events.
 Many logs are only portions of events.
 An event is a conceptual abstraction and a log is one possible representation of that abstraction.